Basics for ice cream production

 This varies greatly from variety to variety.
 Below is more general information about this.
 As a rule, the various ingredients are mixed together and briefly heated on the stove.
 The time required varies from a few minutes to 30 minutes.

-This step can be extended from a few hours to several days.
-The prerequisite is that you have worked hygienically.
-Some swear by a long drawing time.
-Personally, I prefer a few hours and only extend it if it fits better for the process.
+This step can be extended from a few hours over several days.
+The prerequisite is that one has worked hygienically.
+Some swear by a long infusion time.
+Personally, I prefer a few hours and extend it only when it suits the process better.

 3. Freezing process